firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ##### Handling case sensitivity
 {: .no_toc}

-By default, column mapping in Firebolt is **case-insensitive**, meaning column names in the `COPY INTO` statement are matched without quotes and are treated as lowercase.
+By default, column mapping in Firebolt is **case-insensitive**, meaning column names in the `COPY FROM` statement are matched without quotes and are treated as lowercase.
 The [`CASE_SENSITIVE_COLUMN_MAPPING`](#parameters) parameter is ignored, and data loads into the table regardless of case differences.
 If you need to enforce case-sensitive column mapping, set the `CASE_SENSITIVE_COLUMN_MAPPING` parameter to `TRUE`.
 When enabled, column names must match exactly, including case, and `COPY FROM` will either fail or populate columns with `NULL` values if there is a case mismatch.
 You can also use quoted identifiers to preserve case-sensitive behavior.

 ##### Mapping by column name
 {: .no_toc}